influxdata/telegraf/plugins/inputs/docker/README.md

   ## Deprecated (1.4.0), use container_name_include
   container_names = []

+  ## Set the host tag for the metrics to the container ID hostname, eg first 12 chars
+  container_id_as_hostname = false

   ## Containers to include and exclude.
 Collect all if empty.
 Globs accepted.
   container_name_include = []
   container_name_exclude = []